Moscow will try to retrieve U.S. drone wreckage in Black Sea after Pentagon blames Russian jet for crash

 As of Wednesday morning, the U.S. Navy doesn't have a ship in the Black Sea.
 According to a U.S. official, the Navy has put a salvage unit on alert in Europe, CBS News national security correspondent David Martin reports.
 A ship could access the Black Sea from the Mediterranean Sea by going through several other bodies of water.

-Meanwhile, U.S. Defense Secretary Lloyd Austin called for Moscow to operate its aircraft safely and professionally, saying the collision is part of a pattern of "risky" actions.
+Austin had said Wednesday morning the collision is part of a pattern of "risky" actions.
 And Moscow warned against "hostile" U.S. flights as tensions simmered between the two countries.

 "This hazardous episode is a part of a pattern of aggressive, risky and unsafe actions by Russian pilots in international airspace," Austin said at the start of a meeting of countries supporting Ukraine's fight against invading Russian forces.